 A study of issues related to the work of Christ on the cross, including the need, purpose, nature, and extent of the atonement.

 423 Theology of John Calvin

-A study of the theology of John Calvin as revealed in his works, and of the influence of his theology on Protestantism.
+A study of the theology of John Calvin and the influence of his theology on Protestantism.
 May be credited in the Department of Systematic Theology or the Department of Historical Theology.